Afivo: a framework for quadtree/octree AMR with shared-memory parallelization and geometric multigrid methods: Afivo data types and procedures

 \subsection{Ghost cells}

 The usage of ghost cells has two main advantages: algorithms can operate without special care for the boundaries, and they can do so in parallel.
-Afivo supports a single layer of ghost cells around boxes, including corners (and edges in 3D).
+In Afivo each box always has one layer of ghost cells around its cell-centered variables.
 For numerical operations that depend on the nearest neighbors, such as computing a second order Laplacian or centered differences, one ghost cell is enough.
 When additional ghost values are required, these can directly be accessed due to the shared-memory parallelism.

+Afivo supports a single layer of ghost cells around boxes, including corners (and edges in 3D).
 A user has to provide two routines for filling ghost cells on the sides of boxes, one for physical boundaries and one for refinement boundaries.
 A couple of such routines are also included with the framework.
 For each box, ghost cells are first filled on the sides, then on the edges (only present in 3D) and finally on the corners.
 For each side of a box, there are three options: \begin{itemize} \item If there is a neighbor at the same refinement level, copy from it. \item If there is a physical boundary, call the user's routine for boundary conditions. \item If there is a refinement boundary, call the user's routine for refinement boundaries. \end{itemize}

 For the edge and corner ghost cells values are copied if a neighbor at the same refinement level is present.
 If there is no such neighbor, for example due to a physical or refinement boundary, these ghost cells are filled using linear extrapolation.
 The extrapolation procedure is illustrated in figure \ref{fig:gc-extrap-2d}, for a corner ghost cell in 2D.
 A convenient property of this approach is that if one later uses bilinear interpolation using the points $(a,b,c,d)$ the result is equivalent to a linear interpolation based on points $(a,b,c)$.
 Furthermore, edge and corner ghost cells can be filled one box at a time, since they do not depend on ghost cells on neighboring boxes.